akmetainfo/algo/leetcode/01 Roadmap.md

 * 1608,Special Array With X Elements Greater Than or Equal X
 * 1672,Richest Customer Wealth
 * 1512,Number of Good Pairs
+* 1365,How Many Numbers Are Smaller Than the Current Number

 # Arithmetic progression